-If your study involves tests, surveys, observation of public behavior, or the collection or study of existing data, or the study of instructional strategies or techniques, then you should use the exempt status form.
-For all other studies, you should use the standard form.
+If your study involves tests, surveys, observation of public behavior, or the collection or study of existing data, or the study of instructional strategies or techniques, then you should use COUHES Connect.
+For all other studies, you should use the Comprehensive Review Application.

 What happens if I want to start my research before the next COUHES meeting?

 If the study involves only minimal risk to the participants, then the Chairman may conduct an expedited review that may enable you to start your research as planned.
+A letter of explanation as to why the research should be considered for expedited review should be submitted with the application.
 If it is determined that the study involves more than minimal risk, then approval must wait until the next scheduled COUHES meeting.

 What happens if my application is not approved?